Buddhavanam: Jataka park

 According to Buddhist belief, Bodhisattva goes through several lives practicing ten paramis or perfections before he is finally born as Siddhartha, attains enlightenment and becomes a Buddha.
 These stories about the previous births of Bodhisattva are illustrated in 547 jatakas.
-The Buddha himself referred to the jatakas during while giving sermons at Shravasti, Vaishali, Rajagriha and other places of his ministry.
+The Buddha himself referred to the jatakas while giving sermons at Shravasti, Vaishali, Rajagriha and other places of his ministry.
 The practice of ten perfections (dasaparamita) required for the Buddhahood are exalted in the jataka stories.
 The perfections are Generosity (Dana), Virtue (Sila), Patience (kshanti), Courage (Virya) Concentration (Dhyana), Wisdom (Prajna), Renunciation (tyaga), Truth (satya), Loving kindness (karuna) and Equanimity (samata).
 Also described in the well known Maha Hamsa Jataka Story is the principle of right governance or dasa rajadharma.
 The jataka stories exemplified by the lives of the Bodhisattva provide guidance to practicing Buddhists in everyday living.

 Jataka stories have been an integral part of Buddhist Culture.
 It is customary for practicing Buddhists to listen to the monks narrating the Jataka stories on full-moon days.
 They are very popular in India, Sri Lanka, Burma, Nepal and Cambodia and other Buddhist countries.

 40 Selected Jataka stories have been carved in high relief onto warm sandstone by artmorf sculptors.
 The relief sculptures narrate stories of the previous births of the Buddha.
 In India, Jataka tales are portrayed in Gandhara, Mathura and Amaravati schools of Art.
 The 40 Jataka stories are selected from various Buddhist sites such as Amaravati, Sriparvata (Nagarjuni konda), Goli, Phanigiri and other sites.

 The Jatakas illustrated in the park, include Dipankara, Kattahari, Matakabatta, Nalapana, Vanarindha, Rsya Sringa, Sasa, Ahigundika, Dighitkosala, Kalinga, Ghata Panditha, Kunala, Kakati, Mahapaduma, Maha Hamsa, Sibi, Matanga, Sankhapala, Mahasuttasoma, Vidurapanditha, Nigrodhamiga, Chaddanta, Kurma Avadana, Mandhata, Mahakapi, Champeya, Syama, Maha Ummagga, Ashwamukhi, Dasaratha, Kavikumara, Suvarna Prabhasa (Mora), Losaka, Matsya, Kurungamirga, Mahisa, Timingala, Hasti, Simhalavadana and Vessantara.